The Second Era:

 Looking across the Oxus from Turan to Iran.
 The Amu Darya (modern name of the Oxus) is now in Turkmenistan

 Afrasiyab invades Iran again, and despite heroic exploits by Karen and Zal (and Vesa and Barman on the Turanian side), captures Naudhar and kills him.
 He devastates Iran and makes himself king.

-Sam, king of Sistan, was Manuchehr's chief warrior, and performed heroic deeds for Iran.
+Sam, king of Seistan, was Manuchehr's chief warrior, and performed heroic deeds for Iran.
 He's ashamed, though, when he produces a son, Zal, an albino, and abandons him in the wilderness.
 Zal is rescued by a magical bird, Simurgh, who rears him in her nest, until it becomes time to return him to his now remorseful father.

 Simurgh on the portal of Nadir Divan-Beghi Madrasah, Bukhara, Uzbekistan (photo Alaexis)